-Level II Accreditation
+Level 2 Accreditation Overview

-Level II Accreditation provides physicians with a further understanding of the administrative, legal, and medical aspects of workers' compensation.
+Level 2 Accreditation provides physicians with a further understanding of the administrative, legal, and medical aspects of workers' compensation.
 Specifically, this course educates physicians in performing impairment ratings using The American Medical Association Guides to the Evaluation of Permanent Impairment, 3rd Edition Revised.

 Important course information:

-• This online course is offered at two different periods throughout the year.
+- This online course is offered at two different periods throughout the year.

-• Online course modules will not be available until the term start date.
+- Online course modules will not be available until the term start date.

-• No course term changes/substitutions are permitted.
+- No course term changes/substitutions and/or carry-over of completed coursework are permitted.

 Important test information:

-January 6 - May 30, 2025
+Winter/Spring 2025 | January 6 - May 30, 2025 | April 30, 2025 |

-July 7 - November 21, 2025
+Summer/Fall 2025 | July 7 - November 21, 2025 | October 24, 2025 |

 Course Objectives

-• Apply the Colorado Medical Treatment Guidelines meaningfully in clinical practice.
+- Apply the Colorado Medical Treatment Guidelines meaningfully in clinical practice.

-• Synthesize principles of chronology to appropriately proceed through and complete a workers' compensation case.
+- Synthesize principles of chronology to appropriately proceed through and complete a workers' compensation case.

-• Create a comprehensive narrative report for an impairment rating.
+- Create a comprehensive narrative report for an impairment rating.

-• Construct an impairment rating through application of the AMA Guides to Evaluation of Permanent Impairment, Third Edition, Revised.
+- Construct an impairment rating through application of the AMA Guides to Evaluation of Permanent Impairment, Third Edition, Revised.

-• Distinguish between the principles of normalization and apportionment.
+- Distinguish between the principles of normalization and apportionment.

-• Construct an impairment rating that requires apportionment.
+- Construct an impairment rating that requires apportionment.

 Continuing Education